janaSunrise/solidity-template/README.md

 ## ✨ Tech stack used

-- Hardhat.
-Tooling for compiling, deploying and testing smart contracts.
+- Hardhat - Tooling for compiling, deploying and testing smart contracts.
-- Ethers.
-Library with Ethereum and Wallet implementations.
+- Ethers - Library with Ethereum and Wallet implementations.
-- Waffle, Chai.
-For testing the smart contracts comprehensively.
+- Waffle and Chai - For testing the smart contracts comprehensively.
-- Solhint, Prettier.
-For linting and formatting of the code.
+- Solhint and Prettier - For linting and formatting of the code.
-- Gas reporter.
-For reporting gas usage of the smart contracts during testing.
+- Hardhat Gas reporter - For reporting gas usage of the smart contracts during testing.
-- Typechain.
-For generating type definitions for the smart contracts.
+- Typechain - For generating type definitions for the smart contracts.
-- Slither.
-For static analysis of the smart contracts for optimizations and possible vulnerabilities.
+- Slither - For static analysis of the smart contracts for optimizations and possible vulnerabilities.

 ## 👇 Pre-requisites